 In 2019, IAP Fine Art and the Sleaford Mods embarked on a collaborative film project, entitled FIREWALL .
-This unique film installation, a work of art, music and film—combining Chris Gollon’s imagery with the Sleaford Mods’ track ‘Firewall’ (Eton Alive album, 2019)—will be shown a first time at the private view on 1.30-4pm Saturday October 12th and throughout the duration of the exhibition.
+This unique film installation, a work of art, music and film—combining Chris Gollon’s imagery with the Sleaford Mods’ track ‘Firewall’ (Eton Alive album, 2019)—will is shown a first time throughout the duration of the exhibition.
+It is also now online, here: FIREWALL.

-FIREWALL will also be shown at 2pm on Saturday 9th November at the Louder Than Words Festival in Manchester, supported by Arts Council England, and will be accompanied by a discussion and a Q&A session with the film makers.
+FIREWALL was also shown at the Louder Than Words Festival in Manchester, supported by Arts Council England, accompanied by a discussion and a Q&A session with the film makers.

 An official Spotify playlist to accompany this exhibition has been created by IAP Fine Art, featuring the songs related to the paintings.
 To listen, follow the link to CHRIS GOLLON: Beyond the Horizon.
 To purchase the exhibition catalogue, with all paintings reproduced and texts by Nick Soulsby, Thurston Moore, Tamsin Pickeral and Laura Gascoigne, click: museum catalogue.